Independent-SAGE/publishing-working-group-blog/README.md

 # iSTPWG Blog

-To contribute make a pull request and add your draft blogpost to /posts - and DM @mrchristian99
+To contribute make a pull request and add your draft blogpost to /_posts - and DM @mrchristian99

 https://independent-sage.github.io/publishing-working-group-blog/

 All content (c) The Authors - CC BY 4.0 https://creativecommons.org/licenses/by/4.0/

+All code OSI opem-source compliant licence.

 ## Blog technical setup